albertcoro/albertcoro/README.md

       PHP (Level of confidence 2/5)

-* This webpage does not actually trade in cryptos, this is just a test page that with enouth modifications it could do it.
+CryptoKing webpage does not actually trade in cryptos, this is just a test page that with enouth modifications it could do it.
 This was just a template to create a web page to experiment with.

 <!---